oasis-tcs/openc2-oc2ls/oc2ls.md

 *This section is normative.*

 - **Action**: The task or activity to be performed (e.g., 'deny').

+- **Actuator**: The Consumer that executes a Command.

--   **Actuator**: The function performed by the Consumer that executes the Command (e.g., 'Stateless Packet Filtering').
+- **Actuator Profile**: The document that defines a category of operations performed by an Actuator (e.g., 'Stateless Packet Filtering').

 - **Argument**: A property of a Command that provides additional information on how to perform the Command, such as date/time, periodicity, duration, etc.

 - **Command**: A Message defined by an Action-Target pair that is sent from a Producer and received by a Consumer.

 - **Consumer**: A managed device / application that receives Commands.
 Note that a single device / application can have both Consumer and Producer capabilities.

 - **Message**: A content- and transport-independent set of elements conveyed between Consumers and Producers.

 - **Producer**: A manager application that sends Commands.

 - **Response**: A Message from a Consumer to a Producer acknowledging a Command or returning the requested resources or status to a previously received Command.

--   **Specifier**: A property or field that identifies a Target or Actuator to some level of precision.
+- **Specifier**: A property or field that identifies a Target to some level of precision.

 - **Target**: The object of the Action, i.e., the Action is performed on the Target (e.g., IP Address).

 ### 1.2.1 Acronyms and abbreviations